simongustavo/place-csharp/README.md

-# Place .NET Library
+# Place .NET Library [BETA]

 A .NET Library for interfacing with the Place API

 ## Installation

-To manually install `place-csharp`, you can [download the source](https://github.com/placepay/place-csharp/zipball/master):
+To manually install `place-csharp`, you can [download the source](https://github.com/placepay/place-csharp/zipball/master).

 ## Requirements